canonical-ols/snapstore-snap-docs/docs/how-to/airgap-charmhub.md

 # Offline Charmhub (air-gapped mode)

-Version 2.30 (and above) of the Enterprise Store snap can also distribute charms and charm bundles in addition to snaps.
+The Enterprise Store snap can also distribute charms and charm bundles in addition to snaps.
 Currently, this functionality is only available in offline mode, enabling the proxy to act as a local (on-premise) Charmhub.

 This mode is particularly useful in network-restricted environments where external internet traffic is either not allowed or not possible.